Il-castor/orbslam3-odometry/full_documentation.md

 2. Calibrate cameras (es. with MatLab) and populate the settings file

     Once you have the pictures, use some tools to have the intrinsics and stereo parameters.
 Example of tools can be MatLab or Kalibr (not the missile :) ).
+Kalibr is the one advised by orb-slam, but we couldn't make it work.

     If you use MatLab, do as follow:
     - Use 'stereo calibration app' in MatLab: provide the pictures (first camera is the left) and the checkboard size.
 After the calibration, make sure the error is under 1 pixel (if it's not, remove the images with big errors and re-calibrate).
     - Once the calibration is okay, click on "Export" -> "Export stereo parameters in workspace"
     - You can now run [this script](src/orbslam3_odometry/from_matlab_to_opencv/from_matlab_to_opencv.m) in MatLab, to write on a file ('orbslam_parameters.txt') the calculated parameters.
     - Put the content of 'orbslam_parameters.txt' directly in the yaml settings file.
-    - Put in the yaml settings file also this parameter:
-        ```YAML
-        # Stereo baseline in meters (aka distance between camera left's and right's center)
-        Stereo.b: 0.093
-        ```

     If you use another tool, make sure to put in the setting yaml file: intrinsics cameras parameters, distortion cameras parameters, width and height of images, stereo matrix and camera type (PinHole/Rectified).
 More on this can be found directly [here](https://github.com/UZ-SLAMLab/ORB_SLAM3/blob/master/Calibration_Tutorial.pdf), with an example on how to use Kalibr.